 What is it?

-Punchy short talks interspersed with ethically provocative statements.
-The attendees must take a snap stance then share and discuss their decisions, with input and exchange from the experts.
+Provocations is an event format in which punchy short talks are interspersed with ethically provocative statements to inspire discussion.
+Attendees must take a snap stance in response to the provocations then share their decisions, with input and exchange from the experts and other attendees.

 Topics with strong human interest & social relevance; controversial issues.